no5ix/2utf/README.md

-# Converts text files or source code files into UTF-8 encoding
+# Converts text files or source code files into UTF-8 or other encoding

 This lightweight tool converts text files encoded in non-UTF (such as GB2312, GBK, BIG5) to UTF-8 or other encoding.